About virtual care

 For patients and their families

-• Opportunity to receive care closer to their home, support network and community
+• Opportunity to receive care closer to your home, support network and community or on Country

-• Access to specialist services otherwise not available in their area
+• Increased access to services not available in your area

-• Supports family members and carers to get involved and play an active role in a person’s healthcare
+• Supports family members and carers to play an active role in a person’s healthcare

 For healthcare professionals